shakacode/react-webpack-rails-tutorial/README.md

 An outdated full tutorial article behind of the motivation of this system can be found at: [Fast Rich Client Rails Development With Webpack and the ES6 Transpiler](http://www.railsonmaui.com/blog/2014/10/03/integrating-webpack-and-the-es6-transpiler-into-an-existing-rails-project/).
 Note, this source code repository is way ahead of the tutorial.

 # NEWS
-We have not yet updated the `react_on_rails` gem generators for the following tasks, and we probably never will. *The tutorial* refers to this repo.
-The following changes have resulted in lots of differences for the webpack files and visual assets:
+This demo demonstrates support for the some functionality that React on Rails generators do not currently implement. *We do support this functionality, but we don't generate the code.*

+Specific functionality in question:
 1. NOTE: Any references to localhost:3000 *might* need to use 0.0.0.0:3000 until Puma fixes an issue regarding this.
-1. **Handling of Sass and Bootstrap**: The tutorial uses CSS modules via Webpack.
+2. **Handling of Sass and Bootstrap**: The tutorial uses CSS modules via Webpack.
 This is totally different than the older way of having Rails handle Sass/Bootstrap, and having NPM/Webpack handle the Webpack Dev Server.
 The tutorial now has NPM handle all visual assets.
 We are using this technique on a new app, and it's awesome!
-2. **Hot Reloading with Rails**: The tutorial has different startup scripts than the generators.
+3. **Hot Reloading with Rails**: The tutorial has different startup scripts than the generators.
 The dev mode has the WebapackDev server providing the JS and CSS assets to the tutorial.
 This means you get **HOT RELOADING** of your JS and CSS within your Rails app.

-If you did generate a fresh app from React On Rails and want to move to CSS Modules, then see [PR 175: Babel 6 / CSS Modules / Rails hot reloading](https://github.com/shakacode/react-webpack-rails-tutorial/pull/175).
-Note, while there are probably fixes after this PR was accepted, this has the majority of the changes.
+If you want to implement CSS Modules and hot reloading after using React on Rails generators, then see [Hot Reloading of Assets For Rails Development](docs/additional-reading/hot-reloading-rails-development.md).
 # Example Application
 This is a simple example application that illustrates the use of ReactJs to implement a commenting system.
 Front-end code leverages both ReactJs and Rails asset pipeline while the backend is 100% Rails.
 It shows off a little bit of the interactivity of a ReactJs application, allowing the commmenter to choose the form layout. `react-bootstrap` is used for the React components.
 A pure Rails UI generated from scaffolding is shown for comparison.